JamesSkemp/words/content/post/attention-where-do-you-put-it.md

 +++
-title = "Attention: Where do you put it?" summary = "In some way, I found AttentionTrust.org.
+title = "Attention: Where do you put it?" description = "In some way, I found AttentionTrust.org.
 Basically, AttentionTrust operates under the principle that your attention is both yours, and of worth." draft = false comments = true date = "2006-04-18T19:11:00-05:00"